herd/herdtools7/asllib/menhir2bnfc/README.md

 ## Tests

-The `dune build @bnfc_test` builds a menhir parser from the bnfc grammar and runs it against all files under `asllib/tests/**/*.asl`
+The `dune runtest asllib/menhir2bnfc` builds a menhir parser from the bnfc grammar and runs it against all files under `asllib/tests/**/*.asl`

 Failing tests are recorded in `asllib/menhir2bnfc/tests/integration/parser_cmp.expected`